baba-fried/Covid-19-Data-Exploration-And-Analysis-SQL/README.md

 * **CovidDeaths** – contains data on cases, deaths, population, location, and dates
 * **CovidVaccinations** – contains vaccination data by location and date

-> Data is filtered to exclude aggregated rows (where continent is NULL) to ensure accurate country- and continent-level analysis.

 ---

 ## Tools & Technologies